 So the approach in policy gradients is that you start out with a completely random network you feed that network a frame from the game engine it produces a random up with action you know either up or down you send that action back to the game engine and the game engine produces the next frame and this is how the loop continues and the network.

-in this case it could be a fully connected network but you can obviously apply convolutions there as well and now in reality the output of your network is going to consist of two numbers the probability of going up and the probability of going down and what you will do while training is actually sample from the distribution
+in this case, it could be a fully connected network but you can obviously apply convolutions there as well and now in reality the output of your network is going to consist of two numbers the probability of going up and the probability of going down, and what you will do while training actually samples from the distribution

 o that you’re not always going to repeat the same exact actions and this will allow your agent to sort of explore the environment a bit randomly and hopefully discover better rewards and better behavior